mgalang229/Codeforces-1527C-Sequence-Pair-Weight/README.md

 if we encounter '1' again in the sequence, the total no. of subsegments ending at '1' would be equal to 9

-- The previous date from index 8 would only take effect now at index 9
+- The previous update from index 8 would only take effect now at index 9

 - This is the reason why we update it only after the mp[1] has been added to the final answer